The Raptors: Facts about these bird-like theropod dinosaurs

 The holotype of the large-bodied, short-armed Liaoning Dromaeosaurid Zhenyuanlong suni gen et. sp. nov.
 (JPM-0008).
 Notice the preserved feathers.
 Image Credit: Figure 1 from Lu and Brusatte, 2015 (CC BY 4.0)

-Outside of the Liaoining Province, where dinosaurs don’t have soft tissue preservation, we can still tell they had feathers by looking at their bones.
-Bird bones sometimes have quill knobs, or bumps, on their ulnas (arm bones) that serve as anchor points for secondary feathers.
-Well-preserved Dromaeosaurid arm bones have these same quill knobs.
-Good examples of preserved quill knobs on larger Dromaeosaurids include Velociraptor of Mongolia (Turner et al, 2007), Dakota Raptor of South Dakota (DePalma et al, 2015), and Dineobellator of New Mexico (Jasinski et al, 2020).
-All of these Dromaeosaurids have quill knobs on their arms, indicating fully feathered wings.
+Outside of Liaoning Province, where dinosaur fossils typically lack soft tissue preservation, scientists can still determine the presence of feathers by examining bone structure.
+Bird bones often display quill knobs, or small bumps, on the ulna (arm bone) that serve as anchor points for secondary feathers.
+Well-preserved dromaeosaurid arm bones show these same features.
+Notable examples of quill knobs in larger dromaeosaurids include Velociraptor from Mongolia (Turner et al., 2007), Dakotaraptor from South Dakota (DePalma et al., 2015), and Dineobellator from New Mexico (Jasinski et al., 2020).
+All of these species exhibit quill knobs on their forearms, providing strong evidence that they had fully feathered wings.

 This figure shows the quill knobs on A: Dakotaraptor, B: Velociraptor, C: Concaneator, and E: a modern bird.
 D is a reconstruction of Dakotaraptors wings.
 Image Crdit: DePalma et al., 2015 (Open Access)